How to Fix Chronic Lower Back Pain & Soreness

 One of the things that yoga does is teach those deep core muscles to work harder for longer periods of time in isometric contraction, while still breathing.
 Often times while you backbend, twist, or just stand tall, the main focus is still at the center and on the breath.
 We utilize the strength of our center to support everything else, and once it’s practiced and learned, it becomes second nature and those muscles become involved where they weren’t before (think better form, more load).
 I can tell you one thing for sure, it makes front squats a hell of a lot easier.

-There is also a lot to be gained by working with balancing postures in yoga.
+While Yoga is not the cure all thing to do, there is a lot to be gained by working with balancing postures in yoga like the exercises below.
 Not only do you build a sense of focus, and create a strong foundation with just one point of contact to the ground, but your body also learns to catch itself safely when losing balance by building stable joint structures.
 Ever had that feeling in a Split Jerk, or an OH Squat like “oh crap if I lose my balance it’s all over?”

 Finding that awareness and focus that comes from balance postures teaches your body to adapt quickly in a situation and correct the issue in a split second.
 You have a stronger, quicker response from your Central Nervous System, or get you out of the way of the barbell should it come down because you’re aware of your body that much more.
 Not to mention the fact that with a stronger abdominal wall, your low back is going to support the lift more and keep you from dumping, and you’re less likely to feel your soreness there the next day.